Spartanburg, South Carolina: History

-Spartanburg was formed in 1785, after a deal was made with the Cherokee Nation in 1753, and was named after a local militia called the Spartan Regiment in the American Revolutionary War.
+Spartanburg was formed in 1785, after a deal was made with the Cherokee in 1753, and was named after a local militia called the Spartan Regiment in the American Revolutionary War.
 The Spartan Regiment, commanded by Andrew Pickens, participated in the nearby Battle of Cowpens.
 In 1831, Spartanburg was incorporated, later becoming known as the "Hub City"; railroad lines radiated from the city forming the shape of a wheel hub.

 It became a center of textile manufacturing in the late 19th century, with around 40 textile mills being established through the early 1900s.

 In 1911, under the sponsorship of the Spartanburg Herald and the United Daughters of the Confederacy, the city erected a confederate monument at the intersection of South Church and Henry Streets, overlooking downtown.
 It was moved in 1966 to Duncan Park.

 During World War I, Camp Wadsworth was used to train 100,000 soldiers for the war.
 Camp Croft trained soldiers during World War II.
 The facility was transferred to the state and adapted as Croft State Park.

 By the 1950s, the production in these mills began to decline as wages increased.
 Most textile manufacturing jobs were moved offshore by the companies.